 Students undertake research activity at a recognized research institution or institute under the supervision of a host academic.
 This can be initiated by the student or by a UBC faculty member wishing to send students abroad for the purposes of academic collaboration.
 Students enjoy the flexibility of a self-initiated research placement while building an international network of students and professors in their research area.
-Additionally, students may be able to explore a specific research topic that is not available at UBC and gain exposure to new skills, expertise and equipment.
+There is no set timeframe or deadline for planning and doing research abroad, however, it’s recommended that students begin preparing 3 to 6 months in advance of anticipated departure.

 Self-directed Research Abroad

 What is self-directed research abroad?

 Funding: Go Global Self-Directed Research Abroad Award

 Go Global offers a Self-Directed Research Abroad Award valued between $1000 -2000 to support students participating in self-directed research placements on a competitive basis.

 |Research placements starting during UBC term:||Application deadline||Award decision made by:|

 |March 28, 2019||